Published Jul 13, 2026 4 min read

 Having these documents ready in digital form can help you complete the process online in just a few steps.

-Step-by-step: How to pledge shares for loan online (NSDL/CDSL flow)
+Step-by-step process of how to pledge shares for a loan

 The online pledge process through depositories like NSDL and CDSL is seamless.
-Here is how it works:
+Here is how to apply for loan against shares:

 1. Apply for the loan: Submit your application to the lender.